Peter Sellars: Early life

-Sellars was born in Pittsburgh, Pennsylvania, and attended Phillips Academy in Andover, Massachusetts.
+Sellars was born in Pittsburgh, Pennsylvania, United States, and attended Phillips Academy in Andover, Massachusetts.
 He attended Harvard University.
 Sellars's college productions included Shakespeare's Antony and Cleopatra in the swimming pool of Harvard's Adams House, a three-hour pastiche of Wagner's Ring Cycle incorporating live actors and various puppet characters, and a subsequent techno-industrial production of King Lear, which included a Lincoln Continental on stage with music by Robert Rutman's U.S. Steel Cello Ensemble.
 In his senior year, Sellars staged a production of Nikolai Gogol's The Inspector-General at the American Repertory Theatre in Cambridge.
-He graduated from Harvard in 1980 with an A.B. magna cum laude and was elected to Phi Beta Kappa.
+Sellars graduated from Harvard in 1980 with an A.B. magna cum laude and was elected to Phi Beta Kappa.

 Career

-In the summer of 1980, Sellars staged a production in New Hampshire of Don Giovanni, with the cast, costumed and presented to resemble a blaxploitation film as part of the Monadnock Music Festival in Manchester, New Hampshire.
+In the summer of 1980, Sellars staged a production in New Hampshire of Don Giovanni, with the cast costumed and presented to resemble a blaxploitation film, as part of the Monadnock Music Festival in Manchester, New Hampshire.
 Opera News described it as "an act of artistic vandalism".
 In the winter of 1980, Sellars's production of George Frideric Handel's Orlando, again at the American Repertory Theatre, was set in outer space.
 Later, Sellars studied theatre and related arts in Japan, China, and India.

 In 1981, Sellars worked on a project with Andy Warhol and Lewis Allen that would create a traveling stage show with a life-sized animatronic robot in the exact image of Warhol.
 The Andy Warhol Robot would then be able to read Warhol's diaries as a theatrical production.
 In 1963, Warhol had told an interviewer, "Everybody should be a machine".
 Sellars planned to show the Andy Warhol Robot at the Kennedy Center and American National Theater and Academy.

 Sellars served as director of the Boston Shakespeare Company for the 1983–1984 season.
 His productions included Pericles, Prince of Tyre and a staging of The Lighthouse, with music by British composer Peter Maxwell Davies.
 In 1983 he received a MacArthur Fellowship.

 Sellars was the original director of the 1983 Broadway musical My One and Only, a revival of the George & Ira Gershwin show Funny Face.
 However, Sellars and librettist Timothy Mayer clashed with the star, Tommy Tune, who eventually took over as the director.
 As Sellars told The New York Times, it was a struggle "between the forces of Brecht and the forces of The Pajama Game."
+In the same year, Sellars, alongside Elaine Spatz‑Rabinowitz, produced the performance installation Sudden Difficulties for the Institute of Contemporary Art, Boston.
+The same artists also collaborated on a production of Handel's Giulio Cesare in 1985.